Collabro

-Collabro were a UK-based musical theatre group and winners of the eighth series of Britain's Got Talent in 2014.
-The group consisted of Michael Auger, Jamie Lambert, Matthew Pagan, Thomas J. Redgrave and Richard Hadfield, who left the band in June 2016.
-Collabro was voted the UK's favourite Britain's Got Talent Winners in a National Poll.
-The band have a following who they refer to as their "Collaborators" and famous fans include Jade Thirlwall from Little Mix.
+Collabro are a UK-based musical theatre group and winners of the eighth series of Britain's Got Talent in 2014.
+The group originally consisted of Michael Auger, Jamie Lambert, Matthew Pagan, Thomas J. Redgrave and Richard Hadfield, with Hadfield departing the group in June 2016.
+In April 2022 the group – which refers to its fans as their "Collaborators" – was voted the United Kingdom's favourite Britain's Got Talent act in the 14 series aired to that date.

 Their debut album Stars, was released on 15 August 2014 and peaked at number one in the UK.
 Their second album Act Two, was released on 1 June 2015 and peaked at number two in the UK.
 Their third album Home, was released on 3 March 2017 and peaked at number seven in the UK.
 Their fourth album Road to the Royal Albert Hall, was released on 31 August 2018 and peaked at number nineteen in the UK.
 Their fifth album Love Like This, was released on 15 November 2019 and peaked at number twenty-two in the UK.
 On 17 August 2022, the group announced their disbandment with a Farewell Tour in December.

+On 7 June 2025, the group came together at the Sheffield City Hall for an 11th Anniversary Reunion Concert, including an announcement of The Harmonies Tour of the UK in 2026.